spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-user-verification-service.md

 Verifying RoomMembership and PowerLevel is done against `matrix_user_verification_service_uvs_homeserver_url` which is by default done via the docker network.
 UVS will verify the validity of the token beforehand though.

 ## Prerequisites

+### Open Matrix Federation port

+UVS exposes the `openid` API endpoints on the Matrix Federation port (usually `8448`), even if [federation](configuring-playbook-federation.md) is disabled.
+If you enable the component, make sure that port is accessible.

 ### Install Matrix services